Last updated: October 10, 2017

-Below, we outline a few perennial holiday shopping scams, as well as a couple of newcomers to the scene.
+Below, we outline a few perennial holiday shopping scams, as well as a couple of relative newcomers to the scene.
 Familiarize yourself with the warning signs associated with these hoaxes and our tips for avoiding them.
 Help make your holidays memorable for the right reasons, not the wrong ones.

 Phishing Scams: Fake Shipping Notifications, Phony Offers, and More